Dexagod/ISWC2024_demo/content/2_use_case.md

-The service can trust a successful retrieval of data to provide sufficient information on how this data can be stored and used in a way that complies with user preference and legal regulation.
+The service can trust a successful retrieval of data to provide sufficient information on how this data can be stored and used in compliance with user preference and legal regulation.

 Note that the assumption is made that the